Las Vegas, Nevada

 This course is designed for physicians, certified registered nurse anesthetists, physician assistants, nurse practitioners, registered nurses and other medical care providers who must maintain state-of-the-art knowledge of the specialty or are impacted by it.

 Due to the epidemiology of cardiovascular disease and standards of care regarding EKG monitoring by various professional organizations, physicians in many specialties (anesthesiology, emergency medicine, and critical care), advanced practice nurses, and other healthcare providers are being challenged to interpret the EKG as well as treat underlying conduction disturbances.
 This program is designed to update these practitioners with the latest information on this body of scientific information.
 This seminar offers 8 contact hours.

 At the conclusion of this program, the participant will be able to:

-Review the 12-lead EKG system, the normal morphology of the EKG waveforms, and options for lead placement.
+Review the 12-lead EKG system, dipole concept, the predicted morphology of the EKG waveforms, and options for lead placement.

 Explain the treatment guidelines for supraventricular arrhythmias.